zopefoundation/zc.resumelb/src/zc/resumelb/README.txt

 0.2.0 (2012-03-27)
 ------------------

-- There's a new API for getting worker resumes, typically from monitoring code::
+- There's a new API for getting worker résumés, typically from monitoring code::

     >>> import zc.resume.worker
     >>> print zc.resume.worker.get_resume(addr)

-  This is useful both for getting a worker's resume and for making sure that the worker is accepting load-balancer connections.
+  This is useful both for getting a worker's résumé and for making sure that the worker is accepting load-balancer connections.

   There's also a scriot version of this::